rust-lang/sublime-rust/docs/build.md

 Setting Name | Description
 ------------ | -----------
 `working_dir` | The directory where to run Cargo.
-If not specified, attempts to detect from the active view, or displays a panel to choose a Cargo package.
+If not specified, uses the value from `default_path`, otherwise attempts to detect from the active view, or displays a panel to choose a Cargo package.
 `script_path` | Path to a `.rs` script, used by `cargo script` if you want to hard-code a specific script to run.
 `release` | If true, uses the `--release` flag.
 `target_triple` | If set, uses the `--target` flag with the given value.